Mohammed940/booking/VERCEL_DEPLOYMENT_GUIDE.md

 2. Verify environment variables are correctly set
 3. Ensure Supabase credentials have proper permissions
 4. Check that your database tables are correctly set up

+### Admin Panel Access Issues

+If you're getting a 404 error when trying to access the admin panel:
+1. Make sure you've redeployed your application after the latest changes
+2. Check that your vercel.json file includes proper routing for the admin panel
+3. Verify that the admin-panel.html file exists in the public directory

+If you're getting "Unauthorized access" when trying to use admin API endpoints:
+1. Make sure your ADMIN_CHAT_ID environment variable is set correctly in Vercel
+2. Verify that your ADMIN_CHAT_ID matches the chat ID from your Telegram conversation with the bot
+3. You can find your chat ID by sending a message to your bot and checking the logs